Jeffrey-Ede/Electron-Micrograph-Denoiser/README.md

 * six
 * os

-for training you also need:
+For training you also need:

 * argparse
 * random